The Icelandic Hot Dog

 So in other words ...

-Don't order your hot dog, Bill Clinton Style (with mustard only)
+Don't order your hot dog, Bill Clinton Style (with mustard only).

 He seemed to enjoy it though, when Bill visited Iceland back in 2004, he made a total of 3 visits to the hot dog stand.
+See photo above of Bill and queen Mæja who worked at the hot dog stand for over 40 years.

 Where is the famous hot dog stand in Reykjavik?